core-wg/oscore/draft-ietf-core-object-security.md

 ## Requirements on the Security Context Parameters {#req-params}

 To ensure unique Sender Keys, the quartet (Master Secret, Master Salt, ID Context, Sender ID) MUST be unique, i.e. the pair (ID Context, Sender ID) SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
-This means that Sender ID SHALL be unique in the set of all security contexts using the same Master Secret, Master Salt, and ID Context; such a requirement guarantees unique (key, nonce) pairs, which avoids nonce reuse.
+This means that Sender ID SHALL be unique in the set of all security contexts using the same Master Secret, Master Salt, and ID Context; such a requirement guarantees unique (key, nonce) pairs for the AEAD.

 Different methods can be used to assign Sender IDs: a protocol that allows the parties to negotiate locally unique identifiers, a trusted third party (e.g., {{I-D.ietf-ace-oauth-authz}}), or the identifiers can be assigned out-of-band.
 The Sender IDs can be very short (note that the empty string is a legitimate value).
-The maximum length of Sender ID in bytes equals the length of AEAD nonce minus 6.
+The maximum length of Sender ID in bytes equals the length of AEAD nonce minus 6, see {{nonce}}.
 For AES-CCM-16-64-128 the maximum length of Sender ID is 7 bytes.

 To simplify retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.
 If an endpoint has the same Recipient ID with different Recipient Contexts, i.e. the Recipient Contexts are derived from different Common Contexts, then the endpoint may need to try multiple times before verifying the right security context associated to the Recipient ID.